Take your outdoor space from blah to beautiful with these balcony decoration ideas.

 Back when we rented an apartment, we didn’t have a lot of money.
-My husband was in grad school, and I couldn’t find permanent work in my field, so I did a lot of temp office work.
-We didn’t have any money to put towards decorating.
+My husband was in grad school, and I did a lot of temp office work.
+We didn’t have spare money to put towards decorating our small apartment balcony.

 Balcony Decoration: 5 Design Elements for a Great Balcony

 The flooring is an important element in establishing the style of a balcony.
-Exposed concrete would work well with a sleek modern style, and wood is more traditional, while teak decking can evoke zen or tropical style.
+Exposed concrete would work well with a sleek modern style.
+Wood is a more traditional style, and teak decking can evoke a zen or tropical style.

 Using warm colored wood decking makes this balcony cozy and a place you want to stay.
 The patterned rug provides lots of visual interest, as well as increasing that cozy-want-to-hang-out-here vibe.